pdjr-archive/venus-signalk-tank-service/README.md

    ```
    $> ./setup
    ```
-   Note that you will need to run ```setup``` again after a Venus OS update on a CCGX or other similar device.
+   This script simply adds a line to ```/data/rc.local``` (creating the file if it is absent) which launches ```signalktankservice.py``` when Venus reboots.
+   This change persists over OS updates.

 ## Acknowledgements

-Thanks to kwindrem for making this a whole lot easier than it might have been by designing his repeater software in a way which meant I could leverage it.
+Thanks to @kwindrem for making this a whole lot easier than it might have been by designing his repeater software in a way which meant I could leverage it.

-Thanks to Vicron for finally saying 'don't expect [multi-channel] tank support anytime soon' and so motivating me to take a different approach to getting tank data on my CCGX.
+Thanks to @mvader at Victron for being honest about the likelihood of a manufacturer fix and and so motivating me (after four years of complaining!) to take a different approach to getting tank data on my CCGX.